c19witness/uk-covid19-inquiry/2023-11-20_module-2/1_Sir_Patrick_Vallance.rst

 **Counsel Inquiry**: Let me go back, then, with that in mind, to those meetings over that weekend of the 14th and 15th.
 We have gone through them in some detail with other witnesses and I'm not going to go through them in detail with you.
 But in summary, what was it that you were arguing for during the course of those meetings, and what was your understanding of what was decided?

 **Sir Patrick Vallance**: We got information on 13 March which unambiguously showed that the pandemic was far more widespread and far bigger and moving faster than we had anticipated, and that came from a number of sources, including surveillance systems that we'd set up to look at people who had pneumonia, hospital-based surveillance, and some work coming in from the initial sporadic surveillance systems and NHS numbers.
 That was unambiguous, and extremely worrying.
 Over that weekend, it became very clear that much more stringent measures would be needed to control this and they needed to be introduced quickly.
 I made my views known about that, that that was the view of the SAGE committee and the modellers, and it was my view that we were in a position now where we had to move quickly.
 That decision, I believe, was understood.
-On the Sunday of that weekend I was unambiguous in the meeting that much more stringent measures would be needed now, I think that's recorded in Imran Shafi's notebooks, and the following day when the Prime Minister announced that there would be voluntary measures to keep people from making contacts, I also suggested on that day that London was so far ahead that it would be necessary to possibly lock down London.
+On the Sunday of that weekend I was unambiguous in the meeting that much more stringent measures would be needed now, I think that's recorded in Imran Shafi's notebooks, and the following day when the Prime Minister announced that there would be voluntary measures to keep people from making :outline:`contacts`, I also suggested on that day that London was so far ahead that it would be necessary to possibly lock down London.

 So those were my views over that weekend.
 I think frankly on that weekend an in principle decision was taken that lockdown would be required.
 It then took several more days to work that into a full mandatory process.
 But whether it's mandatory or voluntary is a political issue, not a scientific one.